-This year I have an awesome DIY Halloween candle using pool noddles to share with you.
-Anyone can do this with a trip to the dollar store and an amazon order.
+This year I have an awesome project to share.
+DIY Halloween candles using pool noodles.
+Anyone can do this with a trip to the dollar store and an Amazon order.

 10/12/22 update – I first shared these pool noodle candles on Instagram.
 I cannot believe it’s been viewed over 6.5 million times